-Glass fiber reinforced concrete—often abbreviated as GRC—combines a fine-grained cement mortar with alkali-resistant glass fibers.
+Glass fiber reinforced concrete – often abbreviated as GRC and also referred to as GFRC – combines a fine-grained cement mortar with alkali-resistant glass fibers.
 The result is thin-walled yet robust components with high geometric freedom and good surface quality.
 In practice, glass fiber reinforced concrete is most commonly encountered as ventilated rainscreen facade panels, as shaped architectural elements, in urban furniture, and in lightweight claddings.
 In work on existing buildings, in concrete demolition and deconstruction as well as during strip-out and cutting, the material characteristics place specific demands on planning, installation, maintenance, and subsequent deconstruction.
 Depending on the task, tools such as concrete pulverizers or hydraulic rock and concrete splitters from Darda GmbH can be considered to separate, release, or sort thin-walled elements in a controlled, low-vibration manner with an eye to occupational safety and material separation.

 Glass fiber reinforced concrete is a fiber-reinforced fine concrete in which short, alkali-resistant glass fibers (AR glass) are uniformly distributed in a cement-mortar matrix.
+Typical fiber lengths range around 12-25 mm, with contents chosen to suit process and performance targets.
 The fibers act as crack bridges and increase the flexural tensile strength, impact toughness, and ductility of the otherwise brittle mortar.
 Unlike conventionally reinforced concrete, glass fiber reinforced concrete is generally used thin-walled and without steel reinforcement; local inserts, ribs, or frames can, however, be provided.
-Typical component thicknesses, depending on shape and loading, range from approximately 10–30 mm.
+Typical component thicknesses, depending on shape and loading, range from approximately 10-30 mm.
+A sufficiently high zirconia content in the AR glass is essential for alkaline resistance and long-term durability.

 Material composition and properties

-Glass fiber reinforced concrete consists of a dense mortar matrix (cement, fine aggregate, admixtures/additions) and alkali-resistant glass fibers with a high zirconia content.
+Glass fiber reinforced concrete consists of a dense mortar matrix (cement, fine aggregate, admixtures or additions) and alkali-resistant glass fibers with a high zirconia content.
 The fibers are usually added as short fibers (premix) or placed in layers (spray-up).
+Polymer modifiers and supplementary cementitious materials can enhance workability, adhesion, and durability.
+A low water-to-binder ratio, careful curing, and suitable fiber dosing improve performance.
 The interaction between matrix and fiber determines performance.

 Key characteristics